 UR robots are being used today to assemble car seats, handle electronic components, tend to machines, and pack eggs, among many other things.

-- New e-Series has three models: UR3e (payload of 3 kg), UR5e (5 kg), and UR10e (10 kg).
+- New e-Series has four models: UR3e (payload of 3 kg), UR5e (5 kg), UR10e (10 kg), and UR16e (16 kg).
 Equipped with dual encoders, frameless servo motors, zero-backlash harmonic drives in all six joints, and a built-in force/torque sensor at the tool flange.
 Includes 17 safety functions, including programmable stopping time and stopping distance.
 Full ISO 10218-1 compliance, ISO13849-1, Category 3, PLd rating, and 30 to 50 micron repeatability.
 Joints are field-replaceable in under 6 minutes.
 Externally accessible 500 Hz system bus enabling integration with external controllers.
 Enables agile deployment of complex applications such as sanding, polishing, buffing, gluing, and dispensing.

 - 50 to 130 cm | 20 to 51 in (reach)